© 2026 Universal Management Solutions

 Why do software publishers audit companies? +

-Which publishers audit the most aggressively? +
+Which software vendors conduct the most audits? +

 Every Hour You Wait Costs Money

 The sooner you engage independent counsel, the stronger your defense position.
-We've been on both sides of this table for 25 years.
+We've been on both sides of this table for 25+ years.

 Talk to an Expert Now